Private sector finance eyed for U.N. forest projects

 SAFEGUARDS

-Non-governmental groups, however, criticized weak rules on protecting local communities, indigenous peoples and biodiversity from unscrupulous investors seeking to profit from the U.N.-backed scheme.
+Non-governmental groups, however, criticised weak rules on protecting local communities, indigenous peoples and biodiversity from unscrupulous investors seeking to profit from the U.N.-backed scheme.

 "Rather than providing guidance on how to best meet the Cancun objective to 'slow, halt and reverse' deforestation in a socially responsible way, the decisions adopted in Durban increased the environmental and social risks associated with REDD," said Roman Czebiniak at Greenpeace.